-This just may be the perfect, all-round Thanksgiving wine pairing.
-Yes, this includes dry rosé of Zinfandel—a savvy substitute for your relations who simply must have their White Zinfandel.
-The overwhelming majority of pink wines now made in Sonoma County are a very dry style—having as little residual sugar as the typical dry Pinot or Merlot, for instance—but still delight the palate with flavors of strawberry, watermelon and cherry, quenching acidity and a dry finish, perfect for lighter meats and dressing.
+Dry rosé wine may be the perfect, all-round Thanksgiving wine pairing.
+Yes, this includes dry rosé of Zinfandel—a savvy substitute for those relations who simply must have their White Zinfandel.
+The majority of pink wines now made in Sonoma County are a very dry style—having as little residual sugar as the typical dry Pinot or Merlot, for instance—but still delight the palate with flavors of strawberry, watermelon and cherry, and the bright acidity keeps it friendly with salad, dressing, and lighter meats like turkey.
 Rosé of Pinot Noir and Syrah are top choices; quality dry rosé is usually priced between $12 and $25.
 Try Pedroncelli rosé of Zin.

 More wine pairings to consider:

 The New World’s Sonoma County is blessed with the climate to ripen diverse varietals from across the Old World.
-Light, fruity varietals like Dolcetto, Charbono, and Gamay Noir are made by few wineries and can be challenging to find, but are fun and food-friendly—see Duxoup, Da Vero, and Jacuzzi.
+Light, fruity varietals like Dolcetto, Charbono and Gamay Noir are made by few wineries and can be challenging to find, but are fun and food-friendly—see Duxoup, Paul Mathew, Da Vero, and Jacuzzi.

-And don’t forget late-harvest Chardonnay, Riesling, or Sauvignon Blanc for the dessert course.
+Don’t forget late-harvest Chardonnay, Riesling, or Sauvignon Blanc for dessert.